Sebastian Gardner

 Sebastian Angus Gardner (born 19 March 1960) is a British philosopher and Professor of Philosophy in the University College London.
-He is known for his expertise on Kant, German Idealism, and Freud.
+He is known for his expertise on Kant, German Idealism, Sartre and Freud, and for his philosophical interpretations and investigations in the subject of psychoanalytic theory.

 Education and career

-Gardner earned his B.A. in 1982 and his Ph.D. in 1987, both from Cambridge University.
+Gardner earned his B.A. in 1982 and his Ph.D. in 1987, both from the University of Cambridge.
+His doctoral thesis, later revised into a book publication, dealt with Sartre's critique of Freud.
 He taught first at Birkbeck College, London and, since 1998, at UCL.
-He has written extensively on Freud and psychoanalysis, on Kant, and on post-Kantian philosophy, including Fichte, Schelling, and Nietzsche.
+He has written extensively on Freud and psychoanalysis, on Kant, and on post-Kantian philosophy, including Fichte, Schelling, Hegel and Nietzsche.